 Anosmia can lead to a permanent disability.
 If the injury and the disability have been caused in a car accident, especially due to the negligence of the other driver, the injured party can claim compensation.
 Since a loss of smell may indicate a brain injury, it increases the leverage of the settlement, entitling the injured for compensation for medical expenses, repair or replacement costs, the cost of long-term recovery, and loss of quality of life.

-If you or a loved one has been in a car accident that has led to traumatic anosmia, consult a St. Louis automobile crash lawyer.
-Call The Hoffmann Law Firm, L.L.C. at (314) 361-4242 and we will help you get the rightful damages.
+If you or a loved one has been in a car accident that has led to traumatic anosmia, consult The Hoffmann Law Firm, L.L.C. at (314) 361-4242 and we will help you get the rightful damages.